DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-10-problems-with-school-placements.md

 The data is often incomplete because:

 - HESA collects data periodically, not continually.
-- Initial Teacher Training (ITT) providers don’t update data in the next submission window if it has changed.
+- ITT providers don’t update data in the next submission window if it has changed.
 - data collection isn’t mandatory

 1.3.
 Most school placement data is siloed within ITT providers and is not visible to DfE.